Web Design Principles to Balance User Experience & Aesthetics

 Look at your organization’s website as part of your entire online ecosystem.
 Is it consistent with the branding of your online ads, social media, print, and physical objects?
 Keeping your internet landscape to one voice and one vibe communicates dedication and professionalism.
 Even if your brand uses humour, it should be consistent across all platforms.

-Artistic visuals and language styles should definitely be rooted in your brand—they should have a central thought or idea behind them.
+Artistic visuals and language styles should definitely be rooted in your brand—design elements should have a central thought or idea behind them.
 You should also validate your design and artistic choices, this will help keep you grounded.
 Why are you selecting this photo style?
 Does it reflect your brand?
 When people see this graphic choice will they think of your brand?

-Embrace Consistency Over Fleeting Design Trends
+Choose Consistency Over Trends

 Some websites are more flash than substance (fashion brands, for example) but there is a time and place to be trendy.
 A website that is consistent with your brand’s colours, typography, and image style is more impactful than anything fancy.
 If you are budget conscious, it’s better to keep things simple and consistent than get too ambitious with visuals you either can’t maintain or are too out-of-the-box and won’t align with your other brand assets (social, print, ads).
 When you have more resources and time to do whatever you want it can be easy to get swept away by trends and animations, try to resist this urge and remember that simple and clean is better!